 Historic Bethabara Park

 Park Cleanup.
-Under the City of Winston-Salem's Adopt-a-Park Program, Forsyth Audubon has done quarterly cleanups at Miller Park for a number of years.
+Under the City of Winston-Salem’s Adopt-a-Park Program, Forsyth Audubon has done quarterly cleanups at Miller Park for a number of years.
 Beginning in 2011, the chapter has moved its park adoption to Historic Bethabara Park.
-Cleanups take place in January, April, July and October.
+Cleanups take place in conjunction with Keep Winston-Salem Beautiful clean up events particularly in Fall (Big Sweep) and in Spring (Great American Cleanup).
 We will concentrate on the wetland and the Mill Creek area trails from there to Old Town Rd.
 Check our Calendar for scheduled dates.
-Bring gloves and a couple of trash bags.
-Bring your binoculars, too, since we always take time to check out the birds.
+Bring your binoculars, since we always take time to check out the birds.

 Greenway Access.
 Thanks to the efforts of Rick Mashburn and Susan Jones, the City of Winston-Salem has created a wheelchair-accessible entry to the Historic Bethabara Greenway at Indiana Ave. near Bethabara Moravian Church.
 Audubon members and Bethabara neighbors put in much sweat equity to make the access wildlife friendy, too.
 The access is now graced with native Serviceberry and Spicebush that should be great hosts for butterflies and birds.
 It was not easy, digging holes through North Carolina clay and rock, but volunteers persisted and prevailed.